Question: What do I need to know before changing my name?

 Q: Should I change my name after I get married?

-If you’re not sure about whether to change your name, you can consider the pros and cons according to the Newlyweds Guide and a separate list by the Weddings Guide.
+If you’re not sure about whether to change your name, you can consider the pros and cons of changing your name.
 The important thing to remember is to consider all your options and make a decision that satisfies you and your spouse.
 Today, there are no rules, so you can truly decide for yourself what’s right for you.

 Q: When can I change my name?